Law Firm Case Study: Fewer Errors, Better Client Sharing | mboxly.app

 Within weeks, the results showed up in three areas.
 First, there were fewer mistakes related to version confusion and scattered files.
 Second, the team gathered incoming materials faster because clients had one clear method to follow.
 Third, new clients increasingly commented that the firm felt more organised and more secure than competitors.
 That matters because when legal expertise looks comparable, process quality often shapes the buying decision.

 The most interesting part is that the biggest gain did not have to come from preventing a dramatic incident.
 It came from reducing daily friction: less inbox clean-up, less attachment hunting, and less uncertainty for the client.
-If you want the broader commercial argument behind this kind of change, read also why secure sharing is a competitive advantage.
+If you want the broader commercial argument behind this kind of change, read also why secure sharing is a competitive advantage and why email is the wrong tool for sensitive data.

 Questions after the case study